Rapid Luminosity Decline and Subsequent Reformation of the Innermost Dust Distribution in the Changing-look AGN Mrk 590: Introduction

-In this study, we analysed archival multi-epoch optical photometry data for Mrk~590 obtained in $1998-2007$ by the Sloan Digital Sky Survey (SDSS).
-Using these multi-epoch data, we constrained the period when the optical luminosity of Mrk~590 had begun to decrease, which is suggested by \cite{den14} to have occurred sometime between 1996 and 2003.
-Then, from the time difference between the epoch of the luminosity drop and the epoch of the dust lag measurement by MAGNUM, we constrained the time scale to within which the innermost radius of the dust torus of Mrk~590 had been adjusted to the decreased dust sublimation radius in the faint state.
-We concluded that the variations of the dust innermost radius of Mrk~590 occurred so rapidly that they cannot be explained by radial inflow of the dust clouds.
-Instead, we suggest that the observed short time scale of the variations of the dust innermost radius requires new dust formation in the radiatively-cooled BLR gas located in between dust sublimation radii at the bright and faint states of Mrk~590.
+In this study, we analyse archival multi-epoch optical photometry data for Mrk~590 obtained in $1998-2007$ by the Sloan Digital Sky Survey (SDSS).
+Using these multi-epoch data, we constrain the period when the optical luminosity of Mrk~590 had begun to decrease, which was suggested by \cite{den14} to have occurred sometime between 1996 and 2003.
+We show that Mrk~590 experienced a sudden, large luminosity decrease during a brief period from 2000 to 2001.
+Then, from the time difference between the epoch of the sudden luminosity decrease and the epoch of the dust lag measurement by MAGNUM, we constrain the time scale within which the innermost radius of the dust torus of Mrk~590 had been adjusted to the decreased dust sublimation radius in the faint state (Section~\ref{sec:expected_dust}).
+We conclude that the variations in the dust innermost radius of Mrk~590 occurred so rapidly that they cannot be explained by radial inflow of the dust clouds (Section~\ref{sec:reform}).
+Instead, we suggest that the observed short time scale of the variations in the dust innermost radius requires new dust formation either in the radiatively-cooled BLR gas located in between dust sublimation radii at the bright and faint states of Mrk~590 (Section~\ref{sec:dust_in_blr}) or in the cooled disk atmosphere (Section~\ref{sec:dust_in_disk}).

-Throughout this paper, we assume three-Year Wilkinson Microwave Anisotropy Probe cosmology \citep{spe07}; $H_0 = 73$~km~s${}^{-1}$~Mpc${}^{-1}$, $\Omega_{m} = 0.27$, and $\Omega_{\Lambda}=0.73$.
+Throughout this paper, we assume 3-Year Wilkinson Microwave Anisotropy Probe cosmology \citep{spe07}; $H_0 = 73$~km~s${}^{-1}$~Mpc${}^{-1}$, $\Omega_{m} = 0.27$, and $\Omega_{\Lambda}=0.73$.
 The zero-point flux of the AB magnitude system is 3,631~Jy, and the SDSS magnitude system is assumed to be identical to the AB magnitude system \citep[e.g.,][]{suz18}.
+Unless otherwise stated, in the following the flux values listed are uncorrected for Galactic extinction, whereas the luminosities are corrected for Galactic extinction using the extinction coefficients of \cite{sch11}, following the custom of the previous works \citep{pet98b,kos14}.